 Regardless of the circumstances that led each one of our students to consider seminary, they chose to engage in a life-changing opportunity to strengthen their faith and serve with renewed conviction.
 By completing a degree at Grand Rapids Theological Seminary, our graduates gain the education and training they need to prepare for a life of fruitful service as a pastor, counselor, teacher, missionary, church planter or other ministry leader.

-Join us on Friday, May 10 to celebrate this year's graduates of Grand Rapids Theological Seminary.
-In addition to the evening commencement ceremony, seminary graduates are invited to attend a student luncheon and graduation ceremony rehearsal.
+On Friday, May 10, we celebrated this year's graduates of Grand Rapids Theological Seminary.
+In addition to the evening commencement ceremony, seminary graduates attended a student luncheon and graduation ceremony rehearsal.